THC for sleep is a safe alternative to habit-forming pharmaceuticals. But, does it work?

 Valium doubles as an anxiety rescue pill.
 It is frequently concurrent with paranoia and suicidal thoughts if repeatedly used.

 This list is not summative of the side effects of sleeping pills; different patients experience different adverse effects.
-The adverse effects and reduced effectiveness over time have strongly contributed to the re-emergence of THC for sleep wellness.
+The adverse effects and reduced effectiveness over time have strongly contributed to a renewed willingness to try THC for sleep wellness.

 A study conducted in 2008, found that THC for sleep alters the length of time in REM sleep (the phase of active dreaming).
 THC diminishes both the duration and intensity of this phase.
-Some people suffering from insomnia are unable to sleep though REM.
-These people are already in a state of full alertness.
+Some people suffering from insomnia are unable to sleep though REM as these people are already in a state of full alertness due to past trauma or chronic stress.
 Others who suffer from PTSD are afraid of falling asleep because REM will lead them down the rabbit hole to new horrors.

 - Stress reduction which allows you to fall asleep more easily